 GET INSPIRED: Highlights of Turkey

 Travel with a negative PCR test is absolutely allowed if an adventure to South Africa is on your wish list.
-The country famed for its world class wines, wildlife dense bush land and vibrant cities is open to all (including American visitors), with travellers needing to present a negotiate result from their PCR test for travel taken within 72 hours of their departure.
+The country famed for its world class wines, wildlife dense bush land and vibrant cities is open to all (including American visitors), with travellers needing to present a negative result from their PCR test for travel taken within 72 hours of their departure.
 International air travel is currently restricted to three airports – Tambo International Airport, King Shaka International Airport and Cape Town International Airport – where all tourists must also provide proof of accommodation, as well as evidence of medical travel insurance with coverage for COVID-19.
 All tourists are also subject to medical screening on arrival.

 GET INSPIRED: Essence of South Africa